 Public Worship at St. John's

-Unfortunately, due to the current high Covid-19 infection rates in the area, the church building is closed, but our Sunday Mass is recorded and available to watch online.
+Unfortunately, due to the ongoing Covid-19 situation, the church building is closed for private prayer, but our Sunday Mass with socially-distanced congregation has restarted, and is also being recorded and available to watch online.

-We will make it available on our Broadcast page at about 10:30 a.m. on Sundays, all being well.
+We will make it available on our Broadcast page at about lunchtime on Sundays, all being well.

 We are not able to open for individual personal prayer on weekday mornings.